vzqz2186/world_cup_scrapper_project/README.md

 # FIFA World Cup Data Scrapper Project

-This program scraps online tables and data related to the rosters, teams, fixtures, and main stats from the FIFA World Cup.
-This is an ongoing project that I'm doing ahead of the 2022 World Cup hosted in Qatar in November.
-For the moment, it only contains data from the 2018 World Cup hosted in Russia.
-Future versions will contain data from Brazil 2014, South Africa 2010, Germany 2006, and Korea/Japan 2002 as well.
+This program scraps online tables and data related to the rosters, teams, and fixtures from the FIFA World Cup.
+This is an ongoing project that I'm working on ahead of the 2022 World Cup hosted in Qatar in November.
+At this time, the Python script pulls data for participating players, tournament group, and fixtures for the World Cups hosted between 2002 and 2018.
+All data is scrapped from the tournament's respective Wikipedia entries.
+Since the HTML is already very standardized, it allows for all functions to be reused, making small tweaks to them for particular ocations.

 The program follows the following procedure: